Armed Forces of Ukraine: Russian invasion of Ukraine

 In June 2022, Davyd Arakhamia, Ukraine's chief negotiator with Russia, told Axios that between 200 and 500 Ukrainian soldiers were killed every day during the Russian invasion of Ukraine.
-In August 2023, The New York Times quoted unnamed U.S. officials as saying that up to 70,000 Ukrainian troops had been killed and 100,000 to 120,000 wounded.
-In April 2024, President Zelenskyy signed a new mobilization law to increase the number of troops.
+In August 2023, The New York Times quoted unnamed US officials as saying that up to 70,000 Ukrainian troops had been killed and 100,000 to 120,000 wounded.
+In April 2024, President Zelenskyy signed a new mobilisation law to increase the number of troops.
 From 2023, desertion is punishable by up to 12 years in prison.
 According to the Prosecutor General's Office, more than 100,000 criminal cases for desertion were initiated by the end of November 2024.

+In August 2022, Amnesty International noted "a pattern of Ukrainian forces putting civilians at risk and violating the laws of war when they operate in populated areas," citing numerous instances of the Ukrainian military placing equipment nearby or inside buildings occupied by civilians, and then firing at Russian forces.
+Amnesty also noted the use of hospitals and schools near populated residential neighbourhoods as Ukrainian military facilities.

 Since the beginning of the invasion, several new branches to the Armed Forces have been established or proposed to match or outmatch the capabilities of the Russian Armed Forces, including Unmanned Systems Forces (the first-ever drone branch of any military), Assault Forces, Space Forces, and Cyber Forces.

+During July 2026 defence minister Mykhailo Fedorov was dismissed from his position by president Zelenskyy in a controversial move.
+In his place stepped Yevhen Khmara as acting defence minister.
+Just a few days later Commander-in-Chief Oleksandr Syrskyi was replaced as well and followed by Mykhailo Drapatyi.